Dinakar444/ANN-Classification/README.md

 # ANN-Classification
-Deployment Streamlit web app with ANN trained model
+Deploying of Streamlit web app with ANN trained model